urmilkadakia/twitter_analysis/README.md

 ### Mashape Market API key
 - Botometer runs on the Mashape server, so to use botomerter you must signup for a free account to get the Mashape secret key.
 - Visit [API endpoint page](https://market.mashape.com/OSoMe/botometer) and look in the **Request Example -> X-Mashape-Key** to get the secret key.

+### Updating the api_keys.py file
+- In the Dashboard of your **twitter developer account -> App** menu select your app.
+Under the section **Keys and tokens** you will find your API keys and access tokens.
+- Visit [API endpoint page](https://market.mashape.com/OSoMe/botometer) and look in the **Request Example -> X-Mashape-Key** to get the secret Mashape key for the botometer.
+- Copy and paste the keys and tokens to the respective variables and save the file.

 ## Usage